John Steinbeck: Personal life

 Steinbeck and his first wife, Carol Henning, married in January 1930 in Los Angeles.
+With Henning, who sympathized with feminism, trade unionism, and socialism, he attended political gatherings and study circles, encountering various propagandists, union organizers, and muckrakers.
 By 1940, their marriage was beginning to suffer, and it ended a year later.

 In 1942, after his divorce from Carol, Steinbeck married Gwyndolyn "Gwyn" Conger.
 With his second wife Steinbeck had two sons, Thomas ("Thom") Myles Steinbeck (1944–2016) and John Steinbeck IV (1946–1991).

 In May 1948, Steinbeck returned to California on an emergency trip to be with his friend Ed Ricketts, who had been seriously injured when a train struck his car.
 Ricketts died hours before Steinbeck arrived.
 Upon returning home, Steinbeck was confronted by Gwyn, who asked for a divorce, which became final in October.
 Steinbeck spent the year after Ricketts's death in deep depression.

 In June 1949, Steinbeck met stage manager Elaine Scott at a restaurant in Carmel, California.
 Steinbeck and Scott eventually began a relationship, and in December 1950 they married, within a week of Scott's finalizing her own divorce from actor Zachary Scott.
 This third marriage for Steinbeck lasted until his death in 1968.

 Steinbeck was an acquaintance of modernist poet Robinson Jeffers, a Californian neighbor.
 In a letter to Elizabeth Otis, Steinbeck wrote: "Robinson Jeffers and his wife came in to call the other day.
 He looks a little older but that is all.
 And she is just the same."

 In 1962, Steinbeck began acting as friend and mentor to the young writer and naturalist Jack Rudloe, who was trying to establish his own biological supply company, now Gulf Specimen Marine Laboratory in Florida.
 Their correspondence continued until Steinbeck's death.

 In February 1966, Steinbeck and his wife traveled to Israel.
 He met officials, e.g. Teddy Kollek.
-He visited in Tel Aviv the site of Mount Hope, a farm community established by his grandfather, whose brother, Friedrich Großsteinbeck, had been murdered by Arab marauders in 1858 during the Outrages at Jaffa.
+He visited in Tel Aviv the site of Mount Hope, a farm community established by his grandfather, whose brother, Friedrich Großsteinbeck, had been murdered by Arab locals in 1858 during the Outrages at Jaffa.